StephenOwusuB/Monitoring-Honeypot-Attacks-with-Microsoft-Sentinel-A-Home-Lab-Project/README.md

 <br />
 <br />
 <p align="center">
-<b>While that is being provisioned, the creation will be instant, but the data won't be synced from the VM to Log Analytics for a while.
-I decided to query the Event Viewer, which should have already been synced.
-You can see in picture 1 that it is indeed showing all the logs.
-After a little while I decided to query the newly created FAILED_RDP_WITH_GEO custom log, and it is indeed showing information meaning that the VM and Log Analytics as synced and is sending/receiving data. </b><br/>
+<b>While the provisioning process is instant, it will take some time for the data to sync from the VM to Log Analytics.
+In the meantime, I decided to query the Event Viewer, which should have already synced.
+As shown in picture 1, it displays all the logs correctly.
+After a short while, I queried the newly created FAILED_RDP_WITH_GEO custom log, and it successfully showed information, indicating that the VM and Log Analytics are synced and exchanging data.</b><br/>
 </p>

 ![Security_Event_4625](https://user-images.githubusercontent.com/108043108/225425000-75d4b1ae-fa60-48a4-af30-8fc5ab52cb8f.JPG)